Assam Movement: Phase I: June 1979 to November 1980

-The general strike (a 12-hour bandh) on 8 June 1979, sponsored by AASU, demanding the "detection, disenfranchisement, and deportation" of foreigners could be considered as the beginning of the Assam Movement.
-This was followed by the formation of the All Assam Gana Sangram Parishad, an ad hoc coalition of different political and cultural organizations, on 26 August 1979 At the initial stage the protests were peaceful and the movement enjoyed wide popular support especially among the Assamese people as the Satyagraha program from 12th to 17th November 1979 demonstrated when estimated 700,000 in Guwahati and 2 million in the entire state courted voluntary arrests; but by the end of November, the initial optimism of a negotiated settlement gave way to pessimism.
-On 26 November a delegation of 17 student leaders submitted a memorandum to the President Neelam Sanjiva Reddy to stall the election, and the Home Minister held a meeting two days later to discuss the issue with opposition leaders and the Assam Chief Minister, but there was no solution.
+The general strike (a 12-hour bandh) on 8 June 1979, sponsored by the AASU, demanding the "detection, disenfranchisement, and deportation" of foreigners could be considered as the beginning of the Assam Movement.
+This was followed by the formation of the All Assam Gana Sangram Parishad, an ad hoc coalition of different political and cultural organizations, on 26 August 1979 At the initial stage the protests were peaceful and the movement enjoyed wide popular support especially among the Assamese people as the Satyagraha program from 12 to 17 November 1979 demonstrated when estimated 700,000 in Guwahati and 2 million in the entire state courted voluntary arrests; but by the end of November, the initial optimism of a negotiated settlement gave way to pessimism.

+The AASU leadership decided to oppose the 1980 general elections in Assam without a revision of the rolls.
+On 26 November a delegation of 17 student leaders submitted a memorandum to the president Neelam Sanjiva Reddy to stall the election, and the Home Minister held a meeting two days later to discuss the issue with opposition leaders and the Assam Chief Minister, but there was no solution.
 On 27 November 1979 AASU-AAGSP escalated the protests and called for the closure of all educational institutes and picketing in state and central government offices.
+In December 1979, the civil disobedience was extended with an economic blockade of crude oil and plywood.
+Nevertheless, neither the civil disobedience nor the economic blockade created any major confrontation between the agitators and the state since the movement had wide support among the state government officials.

 General Election, 1980

+On 2 December 1979 Shakdar, the CEC, decided to go ahead with polling in Assam with the claim that the rolls for 110 of the 126 Assembly constituencies were ready and those for the rest will be ready the next day.
 Mass picketing was arranged in front of all polling offices where candidate filed their nominations, in the first week of December 1979.
-No candidates were allowed to file nomination papers in the Brahmaputra valley.
+No candidates were allowed to file nomination papers in the Brahmaputra Valley.
 On 10 December, the last date for submitting the nomination papers, was declared as a statewide bandh.
 The government proclaimed a curfew at different parts of the state, including the major city of Guwahati.

 At Barpeta, then IGP K.P.S.
-Gill led the police force in escorting Bagam Abida Ahmed to file nomination papers; they attacked protestors.
+Gill led the police force in escorting Begam Abida Ahmed to file nomination papers; they attacked protestors.
 Khargeswar Talukdar, the 22-year-old general secretary of Barpeta AASU Unit, was beaten to death and thrown into a ditch next to the highway at Bhabanipur.
 Talukdar was honoured by the Assam Movement as its first Martyr.
 The Hazarika government was dismissed and President's Rule was imposed on 12 December 1979.

 Elections were held in only two of the fourteen Lok Sabha Constituencies in the 1980 Indian general election: Karimganj and Silchar.